Byeco-Corporat/PhasmaMate/README.md

 # PhasmaMate
-About An add-on that will help you in the game Phasmophobia, this add-on gives you information about cursed items that will help your sanity
+PhasmaMate is an artificial intelligence assistant that will help you while playing the Phasmophobia game.
+It is designed to help you overcome the challenges inside the game and have a better experience.
+PhasmaMate recognizes voice commands, gives hints, and helps you manage your tasks more effectively.